Reception Topics - 2022/23

 Autumn Term (First Half)

 Starting school is an exciting but daunting time for everybody, particularly in the current climate.
-This is why we spend the first three weeks of Reception getting used to the new environment, meeting new people and focusing on our wellbeing.
+This is why we spend the first few weeks of Reception getting used to the new environment, meeting new people and focusing on our wellbeing.
 The children will play games with their new class, have time to explore their new environment and have opportunities to talk about their feelings.
-The children will be introduced to The Colour Monster and learn how different feelings have different colours.
-The following weeks will be spent looking at Earth and Beyond.
-Though our topic will have moved on from Wellbeing, it will remain a priority for us as a school.
-Before the half term, we will be focusing on beyond Earth.
-We will explore space through various storybooks, including The Way Back Home and Mae Among the Stars, learn about astronauts and create our own aliens!
-The children will have opportunities to participate in Space role-play, look at 2d shapes in space and practise their number recognition.
+The children will gradually be introduced to the Zones of Regulation and learn how different feelings have different colours.
+The following weeks will be spent looking at Farm to Fork, where we will be exploring different farm animals and sing-along with our favourite nursery rhymes.
+We will also talk about healthy and not healthy foods, and will be making our own healthy fruit salad!
+The children will have regular opportunities to develop maths and literacy language in their environment, as well as practise mark making and develop their number recognition and counting.

 Autumn Term (Second Half)

 Core Books: The Lion Inside and Let’s Celebrate